LeapMind/PUAD/README.md

 - [Pre-trained EfficientAD models](https://drive.google.com/drive/folders/1-NDUVHFbLTI3CmL8FYSYFXpbLExRu_N5?usp=sharing)
 > **Note:** The pre-trained models are currently separated into folders for MVTec AD Dataset (`mvtec_ad_models`) and MVTec LOCO AD Dataset (`mvtec_loco_ad_models`).
 This is because they do not share a teacher network, but we plan to integrate them by sharing the teacher network and retraining in the future.

+> **Note:** We retrained EfficientAD (M) to reproduce the accuracy reported in the [original EfficientAD paper](https://arxiv.org/abs/2303.14535).
+As a result, the performance of PUAD (EfficientAD (M) + student output) improved beyond the accuracy reported in our ICIP2024 accepted paper.
+Therefore, we have updated the model and the table in [Results](#results) section.

 For details about the pre-trained model files, please refer to the [Pre-trained model files](#pre-trained-model-files) section.

 After preparing the datasets and pre-trained EfficientAD model, you can train and infer PUAD as follows: